-For FY 2023/24, staff recommends a 12% reserve target.
+For FY 2023/24, the Budget & Personnel Committee recommends a 12% reserve target.
 While this is higher than the previous year's recommendation, it is lower than the recommended 16% target.
 If the agency continues to collect additional revenue from the registration of new partially-covered units or if the agency can negotiate favorable lease terms for new office space, the Board's reserve balance may stay at or above the targeted 16% level.

-FY 2023/24 Budget Report and Staffing Model Budget & Personnel Committee (June 1, 2023) Page 8 of 8
+FY 2023/24 Budget Report and Staffing Model Rent Stabilization Board (June 15, 2023) Page 8 of 8